The current issue (the most recent Fore Info post in the Fore-Info category) should be displayed below

 Thanks to Brian Overton for all these Rules Q and A’s and James White for the photo and situation.
 If you have any rulings questions for Brian he will answer them here in future editions, just email the editor.

-100 Club 35th Anniversary Summer Stableford and Evening Meal on Friday 29 July.
+By the time you read this the 100 Club 35th Anniversary Summer Stableford and Evening Meal will have been held on Friday 29 July.
+Watch out for details and the results next month.

 If you would like to be part of the 100 Club and actively contribute towards future enhancements to our golf club facilities, and have the chance of winning a cash prize each month, then why not join us.
 If you are already a member then please encourage your friends or new members to join us too.